 4. Being able to go back “home.”

 The worst part about living far away from family is, of course, having them so far away.
 Missing out on the little moments of life add up in the long run.
 But the good thing is, it makes the times we have together even more cherished.
-Nothing beats that feeling of being enveloped in love by my parents, my dog, my cats, my extended family, friends, neighbors, parents friends, grocery store clerk that knows my mum, etc. My heart could explode from it all.
+Nothing beats that feeling of being enveloped in love by my parents, my dog, my cats, my extended family, friends, neighbours, parents friends, grocery store clerk that knows my mum, etc. My heart could explode from it all.

 5. The opportunity to travel.

 I’m grateful for all that I’ve seen, everywhere I’ve been, and all that I’ve yet to see.
 The best thing about the planet is that it’s so huge and impossible to see everything.
 I’ll never run out of places to go!